I.D. (1995 film): Plot

 Later back in "The Rock", Bob tells John that one of the "generals" Wynton wants a word with him.
 Wynton passes John a packet of drugs and tells him that he has been watching him and that he could use his skills in the criminal underworld.
-The following morning John returns to the investigation HQ to find out that the operation is being closed down and later back at New Scotland Yard he is told that the team are to be commended but would now have to serve several weeks of beat police duty at their respected divisions, to which Trevor pleads that if any of his targets see him and John in uniform then they would be killed.
+The following morning John returns to the investigation HQ to find out that the operation is being closed down and later back at Scotland Yard he is told that the team are to be commended but would now have to serve several weeks of beat police duty at their respective divisions, to which Trevor pleads that if any of his targets see him and John in uniform then they would be killed.
 As the group are coming out of the meeting an officer from the licensing department thanks the team for their evidence and tells them that they've been able to use the information in their report to shut down The Rock.
 He returns to Linda's house but she attacks him for getting The Rock shut down and says she knew he was a Police Officer the first time she saw him.

 John, who is now an alcoholic, attempts to reconcile with Marie but his attempts are rebuffed, which leads to a confrontation with her parents and they are forced to scare him off their property with their dogs.
 Returning to work as a beat policeman he has a mental breakdown when looking at himself in uniform in the locker room.
 He later returns home and trashes his entire house.
 As his addiction takes over, John is later seen emptying cocaine into his breakfast cereal as he sits in his trashed house.

-The closing sequence shows a Neo Nazi march through the streets to which a shaven-headed John is taking part.
+The closing sequence shows a neo Nazi march through the streets to which a shaven-headed John is taking part.
 Trevor, who is watching the march, approaches him to ask him what he is playing at, but is rebuffed.
 John says that he is, again, working undercover.
-There is a degree of ambiguity as he stands to attention performs a Nazi salute and chants Sieg hiel over and over again.
+There is a degree of ambiguity as he stands to attention performs a Nazi salute and chants Sieg Heil over and over again.
 This makes it clear that whatever the truth, John is unable to prevent himself from sinking into his character.